NOAA 'Flip' STATION

 Wind sensors out at sea

-Met One Instruments Inc. is one of the leaders in research, development and manufacture of meteorological instruments, particulate monitors, data loggers and environmental software.
+Met One Instruments Inc. is one of the leaders in research, development and manufacturing of meteorological instruments, particulate monitors, data loggers and environmental software.
 One of the oldest instrument manufacturer's in the United States, MOI continues to provide the leading edge in instrumentation, data logging, environmental software and monitoring systems worldwide.